niclee500/cell_phone_detection/README.md

-# CCPD (Classroom Cell Phone Detection)
+# Passive Cell Phone Detection

-A hardware-based project to detect cell phone usage around a classroom and report where it was detected at.
+A hardware-based, non-invasive project to detect cell phone usage around a classroom and report where it was detected at.

 Members:
 Gavin Allcorn
-Adrian Collado
-Shu-Nong Wu
+Zack El-Mohandes